What should I Know Regarding Pregnancy, Nursing and Administering Qtern to Children or the Elderly?

 - management or monitoring precaution: Renal-Begin at the low end of the dosing range for CrCL<51 mL/min.
 Cardiovascular-As of 02/11/14, the FDA is investigating a possible association with use of saxagliptin and heart failure.
 "Preliminary" data is presented in NEJM 2013;369:1317-1326.
 Monitor patients for new onset or worsening heart failure.

 - management or monitoring precaution: Renal-Risk for increased creatinine.
 Risk is highest in pre-existing renal impairment.
 Poor efficacy shown with CrCL<60 mL/min.
 Monitor closely and discontinue if CrCL<60mL/min.
 Urosepsis and pyelonephritis reported in post-marketing studies.
-Cardiovascular-Dapagliflozin causes an osmotic diuresis which can lead to low intravascular volume, orthostatic blood pressure changes and falls.
+Cardiovascular-Dapagliflozin causes an osmotic diuresis which can lead to low intravascular volume, orthostatic blood pressure changes and falls in the elderly.
 Endocrine-Ketoacidosis reported with glucose levels lower than expected (<250mg/dL).

 Giving Qtern to a child under 12